cat-marin/nix-expressions/README.md

 # nix-expressions
 My nix expressions.
-These can definitely be written better.
+These can definitely be written better, but they work at least.